 They now have a “call us for anything” approach in which representatives are known for helping not just with problems relating to shoes, but just about anything.
 In the past, they have also been known to send flowers, pizzas, and more to customers.
 Talk about delivering the best customer experience!

 And they make sure to empathize with the customer:

-Admittedly, it will be hard to outperform Zappos in the realm of customer service surprises, but by emulating their example, you can always spread a little joy among customers.
+Admittedly, it will be hard to outperform Zappos when it comes to the question of how to improve the customer service experience, but by emulating their example, you can always spread a little joy among customers.

 Here are a few easier ways to surprise your customers: